victorliu-sq/PaperWriting/Experiment.md

 To validate the effectiveness of atomicMin in its ability in resolving the contention, we

-In addition to BambooKernel, we also implemented another versions of parallel-MW-GPU:

-original one still using `atomicCAS` as baseline, and the other using `atomicMin` to contrast :

-They are named parallel-MW-GPU(the-state-of-art algorithm) and parallel-MW-GPU-MIN, respectively.

-To contrast the effectiveness of atomicMin over atomicCAS in its capability of eliminating wasted work and improve the efficency,

 we tested the parallel-MW-GPU, BambooKernel, and BambooKernel-noLocality on the congested cases from size 500 to 30000 and recorded the result in Figrue 6.